maneeshs/hybrid/index.md

 **Note**: Service consumption information may not be available in all environments at this time.
 This feature is available for Cloudant, MessageHub, API Connect, and Session Cache.

+**Note**: A Cloudant cluster consists of at least 3 nodes, and each document in the database is replicated across 3 nodes for high availability and disaster recovery.
+Cloudant service usage information includes available space and allocated space across all nodes that make up the cluster.
+For example, if a single Cloudant cluster contains 3 nodes, each with 1000 GB capacity, the capacity limit will show as 3000 GB.
+The percent consumed includes all documents located on all nodes.

 ### Account usage
 {: #accountusage}